rzzzwilson/Random-Stuff/python_speed_tests/string_concat/README.rst

 method of concatenating strings is horribly slow and uses too much memory.

-Well, it's not that simple with newer Pythons.
+Well, it's not that simple with newer Pythons after 2.5 or so.
 The code here tests various methods of concatenating strings:

 =============  =====================================
 Method         Description